kunhuatu/anomaly_detection/README.md

 2. For each event in stream-in log file, detect whether it is a anomalous purchase, and then update the detector with the new event.

 #### Detector level (anomaly_detector.py):
 Keep track of all users appeared in events.
-When a new event coming in, update the information in related users.
+When a new event coming in, update the information in related users. (use BFS to search in `D` degree network)

 #### User level (user.py):
-In each user, keep track of his/her last T purchase
+In each user, keep track of his/her last T purchase (using heap)